What are the sick leave rules in Romania?

 Minimum Sick Leave Entitlement

 Employees are entitled to sick leave when medically certified as temporarily unable to work.
+Employees covered by the social insurance system may take up to 183 calendar days of sick leave per year, with a possible 90-day extension in medically justified cases.

 Payment rules for sick leave

-• Day 1 of sick leave:
+Day 1

-• Days 2–6 of sick leave:
+Days 2–6

 Sick leave allowance amounts